Open-Superintelligence-Lab/Open-Superintelligence-Lab.github.io/public/content/learn/math/functions/functions-content.md

 ![Sigmoid Function and Derivative](/content/learn/math/functions/sigmoid-function-derivative.png)

-We will learn derivativers in the next lesson, but I included the images here - derivative tells you how fast the function is changing - you see that when sigmoid function is growing fastest (in the middle), the derivative value is spiking.
+We will learn derivatives in the next lesson, but I included the images here - derivative tells you how fast the function is changing - you see that when sigmoid function is growing fastest (in the middle), the derivative value is spiking.

 Just look at the slope of the function, if it's big (changing fast), the derivative will be big.